NeurodataWithoutBorders/nwb_hackathons/HCK08_2020_Remote/agenda/AGENDA.md

-All times are in PDT (US west coast time)
+All times are in PDT (US/Pacific time)

 <table width="400">
   <tr>